hirrakhan/hkatcafewebsite/README.md

 *	understood that a responsive design required a few 'min-width' queries to adjust the layout
 *	responsive design tweaks were made for my website.
 *	been provided with videos in about splash screen to build on the javascript intro (of lask week)
+*	however this was not required, as the template I had used already had this operation

 ### in reference to "week 5.md" (User Input)
 *	been provided with "Getting user input" that included an overview of the input element
-*	demonstration was shown that includes CSS grid and CSS custom variables
+*	demonstration was shown that includes CSS grid and CSS custom variables (via DMU blackboard for the module)
+*	I had also implemeneted this by using a form onto HKatCafes website

 ### in reference to "week 6.md" (Working with data)
 *	looked at cases where data are not hard-coded into HTML but exist in the javascript context and are used to contruct HTML